Sariwangi

-Sariwangi (stylized as SariWangi) is an Indonesian tea brand currently owned by Unilever.
+Sariwangi (stylized as SariWangi) is an Indonesian tea brand currently owned by Savoria.
 The brand name literally means 'fragrant essence' in Indonesian.
 Sariwangi was the first Indonesian tea brand to be packaged in bags, as opposed to the more traditional loose serving.
-This practical way of serving tea caught on with Indonesian consumers, and with Unilever's acquisition of the brand in 1989, Sariwangi remained as the largest tea brand in Indonesia.
+This practical way of serving tea caught on with Indonesian consumers, and with Unilever's acquisition of the brand in 1989 (starting 2026 acquired by Djarum under the food and beverage division Savoria Kreasi Rasa), Sariwangi remained as the largest tea brand in Indonesia.

 History

 Johan Alexander Supit from Tondano, Indonesia, founded PT Sariwangi in 1964.
 He used his previous experiences working in other tea companies such as Peek, Frean & Co.
 Ltd and Joseph Tetley & Company to build his own tea exporting company.
 It is from these companies that Supit gained the technology for packaging tea in bags, which was uncommon then in Indonesia.
 In 1972, this novel packaging immediately became a success, and for nearly two decades, Sariwangi dominated the Indonesian tea market.